ulfschneider/breakdown/README.md

 If you only allow specific push operations, instead of forbidding the entire pushing, you can combine the following options

-* ```create``` will only allow the creation of new issues but not the modification or deletion of issues.
+* ```create``` will only allow the creation of new issues when pushing to JIRA, but not the modification or deletion of issues.
-* ```update``` will only allow updating of already existing issues, but not creation or deletions of issues.
+* ```update``` will only allow updating of already existing issues when pushing to JIRA, but not creation or deletions of issues.
-* ```updateself``` will only allow updating of already existing issues where the current JIRA user is also assigned to the issue.
+* ```updateself``` will only allow updating of already existing issues where the current JIRA user is also assigned to the issue, when pushing to JIRA.
 In more simple terms: update only your own issues.
-* ```delete``` will only allow deleting issues, but not creation or modification of issues.
+* ```delete``` will only allow deleting issues when pushing to JIRA, but not the creation or modification of issues.

 For example, an option setting of